kepulet21/Deep-Learning-Homework-Duckietown/README.md

-# Deep-Learning-Homework-Duckietown
+# Deep Learning Homework - Duckietown
-This is the github repo for our Deep Learning homework in which we created a Duckietown based project.
+This is the repo for our group: "K épület".
+The members of our team:
+- Endrész Balázs
+- Monori János Bence
+- Wenesz Dominik

+# First milestone: